 - Businesses who supply services to us such as debt recovery agencies, back up and server providers, IT software and maintenance providers or other back office functions.

 - Carefully selected firms whose products may be of interest to you.
 We may share your email address and buying profile with Facebook to allow marketing messages to be relevant and timely.
 We may share your data with Direct Select (102) Limited, trading as UKChanges, to assist with maintaining the accuracy of personal data.
-We work with Epsilon Abacus (registered as Epsilon International UK Ltd), a company that manages the Abacus Alliance on behalf of UK retailers and the iBehavior Cooperative database from KBM Group.
+We work with Epsilon Abacus (registered as Epsilon International UK Ltd), a company that manages the Abacus Alliance on behalf of UK retailers.
 The participating retailers are active in the clothing, collectables, food and wine, gardening, gadgets and entertainment, health and beauty, household goods, and home interior categories.
 Members of the alliance share information including names, addresses and purchase information.
-Epsilon Abacus and KBM Group analyse this pooled information to understand consumer’s wider buying patterns.
+Epsilon Abacus analyse this pooled information to understand consumer’s wider buying patterns.
 From this information, Danbury Mint can tailor our customer communications, sending you suitable offers that should be of interest to you, based on what you like to buy.